dai-shi/reactive-react-redux/README.md

 The first argument of `useReduxState` is an input array to avoid bailing out.
-Typically props are passed, and if any of them is changed, no bailing out happens.
+Typically props are passed, and if any of them are changed, no bailing out happens.

 Install
 -------